bizlift/bittube-miner-hive/README.md

 ## Better Option - Compile From Source

-- Login to shell to your HiveOS miner
+- Login to shell of your HiveOS miner

 - Run these commands: